What does the Bible say about arguing?

-Scripture tells us that we shouldn’t argue with each other especially with simple matters that are meaningless.
+Scripture tells us that we shouldn’t argue with each other especially over simple matters that are meaningless.
 Christians are to be loving, kind, humble, and respectful to others.
 The only time a Christian should argue is when defending the faith against false teachers and others.

-When we do this we don’t do it out of pride to benefit ourselves, but we do it out of love to defend the truth, and save lives.
+When we do this we don’t do it out of pride to benefit ourselves, but we do it out of love to defend the truth and save lives.

 We must be careful because sometimes we will get into discussions with others and we might get insulted because of our faith.

 We should continue to be loving, follow the examples of Christ, remain calm, and turn the other cheek.

 Christian quotes about arguments

 “Arguments drag out because one is too stubborn to forgive and the other is too proud to apologize.”